NP-compete/Ansible-Lab-in-docker/README.md

 Why I decided to use Docker instead of conventional virtualization like [VirtualBox](https://www.virtualbox.org/)?
 Docker containers consume much less resources so you can build bigger test environments on your laptop.
 Docker container is way faster to start/kill than standard virtual machine which is important when you experiment and bring the whole environment up and down.
 I used [Docker Compose](https://docs.docker.com/compose/overview/) to automate setup of lab environment (there is no need to maintain each container separately).

-This guide **is not** Ansible or Docker tutorial (although I explain some basic concepts).
-It's purpose is solely setup of lab environment to enable experiments with ansible on local machine.

 **IMPORTANT**: In order to follow this tutorial you need to install Docker CE (Community Edition) on your machine.
 The installation is well documented at https://docs.docker.com/engine/installation/#supported-platforms and I will not cover it here.

-A brief description of Ansible and Docker:

-## Ansible

-Ansible is IT automation system.
-It handles configuration-management, application deployment, cloud provisioning, ad-hoc task-execution, and multinode orchestration - including trivializing things like zero downtime rolling updates with load balancers.

-You can read more at [www.ansible.com](https://www.ansible.com/)

-## Docker

-Docker is the world’s leading software container platform.
-Developers use Docker to eliminate "works on my machine" problems when collaborating on code with co-workers.
-Operators use Docker to run and manage apps side-by-side in isolated containers to get better compute density.
-Enterprises use Docker to build agile software delivery pipelines to ship new features faster, more securely and with confidence for both Linux, Windows Server, and Linux-on-mainframe apps.

-You can read more at [www.docker.com](https://www.docker.com/)

 # Quick start